ISET/iset3d-v3/README.md

 The general approach is the following

 * A user begins with a set of PBRT files that define the scene.
-We typically create scenes via the PBRT export tool from Cinema4D.
-We also built an extensive set of special tools to create complex automotive scenes.
-That requires Flywheel and scitran, however.
+We typically create scenes via the PBRT export tool from Cinema4D or more recently Blender.

+(We have also built an extensive set of special tools to create complex automotive scenes.
+They require Flywheel and scitran.)

+A typical workflow:

 * The user  builds a **recipe** for rendering the PBRT files into a spectral irradiance.
 The recipe is a Matlab class that specifies spatial resolution, number of rays, viewing distance, type of optics (pinhole, lens or light field microlens array)
 * The recipe also specifies information about the lens (which can contain multiple elements, spherical and certain aspherical shapes) and microlens array on the film surface